Last Thursday, I spoke on the intersection of money, stress, and entrepreneurship for a Plutus Voices event in NYC. Here’s the text!

 In a way, I am a necessity entrepreneur.

 For me, it is ultimately a blessing.
 I am mostly happy.
 But let’s be honest: Entrepreneurship is a slippery little fish.
-[Proceeds to try and hold onto imaginary slippery fish.
-She has him!!
-No. No, she, doesn’t.]

 But the switch to entrepreneurship, often done for freedom from one type of life, can itself end up being a cage; and comes a whole other set of anxieties.

 And hey, I don’t have the time, today, to list them all!
-Instead, I thought it’d be fun to choose three anxiety-inducing elements of self-employment that I personally meet with mixed results: Something I’m good at, somethig I’m conflicted by, and something I have little control over.
+Instead, I thought it’d be fun to choose three anxiety-inducing elements of self-employment that I personally meet with mixed results: Something I’m good at, something I’m conflicted by, and something I have little control over.
 I’m going to lay forth all my problems so the real experts can come up here and gather me.
 [Points to Real Experts/Speakers 2 and 3, Jamila from Journey to Launch and Kara from The Frugal Feminista.]

 First, let’s start with something I’m good at: